Fujifilm X70 vs Panasonic GX80

 |10.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |15.||Panasonic G80||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X70 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.